Certified Machine Unlearning via Noisy Stochastic Gradient Descent

 \subsection{Unlearning Multiple Data Points}

 So far we have focused on one unlearning request and unlearning one point.
 In practice, multiple unlearning requests can arrive sequentially (sequential unlearning) and each unlearning request may require unlearning multiple points (batch unlearning).
-Below we demonstrate that our stochastic gradient Langevin unlearning naturally supports sequential and batch unlearning as well.
+Below we demonstrate that our PNSGD unlearning naturally supports sequential and batch unlearning as well.

 \textbf{Sequential unlearning. }As long as we can characterize the initial $W_\infty$ distance for any mini-batch sequences, we have the corresponding $(\alpha,\varepsilon)$-RU guarantee due to Corollary~\ref{cor:converge_SGLU}.
 Thanks to our geometric view of the unlearning problem (Figure~\ref{fig:main_idea2}) and $W_\infty$ is indeed a metric, applying triangle inequality naturally leads to an upper bound on the initial $W_\infty$ distance.
 By combining Lemma~\ref{thm:W_infty_bound} and Lemma~\ref{lma:W_infty_bound_unlearning}, we have the following sequential unlearning guarantee.